nvtkaszpir/prusa-esp32-node-red-time-lapse/docs/Overview.md

   custom gcode per layer makes this possible.

-- above assumes that custom gcode per layer is used trigger physical button to furhter trigger image capture
+- above assumes that custom gcode per layer is used trigger physical button to further trigger image capture

 - taking photos would depend on if the printer is up and printing, there is no point in capturing images if printer is off or not printing, at least